BIDeveloperExtensions/bideveloperextensions.github.io/_features/SmartDiff.md

 ---
 _Note:_ You must have either [Microsoft Visual SourceSafe 2005](http://msdn2.microsoft.com/en-us/vstudio/aa718670.aspx) or Microsoft Visual Studio Team Explorer [2005](http://www.microsoft.com/en-us/download/details.aspx?id=7203)/[2008](http://www.microsoft.com/en-us/download/details.aspx?id=16338)/[2010](https://blogs.msdn.microsoft.com/jasonba/2010/02/11/team-explorer-is-included-in-visual-studio-2010/) (described [here](http://www.codeplex.com/CodePlex/Wiki/View.aspx?title=Obtaining%20the%20Team%20Explorer%20Client)) installed as *{{site.title}}* leverages the visual diff dialog from either of those tools.
 (Though at least one of those tools must be installed, your solution does not need to be bound to source control to utilize Smart Diff.)
 Visual Studio 2012+ includes a built-in diff viewer, so *{{site.title}}* (starting with version 1.6.5) will leverage it.

+_Note:_ Starting with release 2.3.2 (for Visual Studio 2017 and above), GitHub source control is now supported in Smart Diff.

 _Note:_  Starting in release 1.4.2.2, you can setup a custom command line diff viewer in the [Preferences](../Preferences) screen.
 Once setup, you do not need to have VSS or TFS installed to use Smart Diff.

 The **{{site.title}}** Smart Diff feature lets you compare versions of a SSAS, SSIS, and SSRS files.